How does this company make money?

 What external forces can significantly affect this company?

-ITAR export control restrictions — International Traffic in Arms Regulations, which govern U.S. defense technology — limit international sales of Bell military helicopters and V-22 aircraft to approved allied nations.
-Corporate tax policy changes affecting depreciation schedules directly affect business jet demand, since most purchases rely on tax advantages.
-Federal budget sequestration or defense spending cuts immediately reduce V-22 and military trainer aircraft orders.
+ITAR export control rules limit which countries can buy Bell military helicopters and V-22 aircraft, capping international sales to approved allied nations only.
+Changes in corporate tax policy — especially rules around depreciation — directly affect demand for business jets, since most buyers rely on tax advantages to justify the purchase.
+Federal budget sequestration or broad defense spending cuts reduce V-22 and military trainer orders quickly and directly.

 Where is this company structurally vulnerable?